Planning and Development Services Mailing Policy

 It may take up to 10 days for postcards and up to 18 days for newsletters to reach your neighborhood residents.
 All meeting notices need to be in accordance with your bylaws.
 If your bylaws state that your association be notified 7 days prior to your meeting, you must have the information to Planning and Development Services in a workable timeframe.
 Those 7 days, for example, are added into the production schedule.

 Newsletters may be up to four (4) pages in length.
+Associations can also send quarter-page or a half-page postcards.
 Language translation should be incorporated into the newsletter maximum page length.

 The accuracy of all information and adherence to copyright laws are the responsibility of the Neighborhood Association.
 Newsletters may not contain any form of advertising.
 In addition, newsletters may not be used for political advocacy per guidance from the City Attorney.
 PDSD is required to review all newsletters to ensure that the neighborhood is in compliance with the issues written in this policy.

 Newsletters must display this standard disclaimer on every edition: